weeeBox/mobile-system-design/topics/api-design-principles.md

 ## 5. Filtering, Sorting, and Searching

-Keep the base resource URL clean and use query parameters for data manipulation.
+**Do** keep the base resource URL clean and use query parameters for data manipulation.

 *   **Filtering:** `GET /users?role=admin&active=true`
 *   **Sorting:** `GET /users?sort=-created_at` (`-` for descending, `+` for ascending)